 Typically, private to the specific line of business, team, or system the action is taking on, unless the system API itself can be exposed for reusability.

-If needed by the functional or technical requirement, System API’s can perform filtering if needed to limit the payload size on a large data.
-For example, if a System API call resulted in a payload 200,000 records per call, then filtering can be applied or even chunking of the payload sizes into multiple API payloads through node iteration techniques to maintain a cursor on the array of records for the payload.
+If needed by the functional or technical requirement, System APIs can perform filtering if needed to limit the payload size on a large data.
+For example, if a System API call resulted in a payload of 200,000 records per call, then filtering can be applied or even chunking of the payload sizes into multiple API payloads through node iteration techniques to maintain a cursor on the array of records for the payload.

 Process APIs